 Dr. Adams holds a Bachelor of Science degree in Industrial Engineering from Purdue University, where he received their Outstanding Engineer Award, a Masters of Business Administration from Babson College's Olin School of Management, and a Ph.D. in Management from Capella University.
-He has taught in the MBA programs of The Acton School of Business, Babson College and the University of Texas at Austin and is the recipient of numerous teaching awards.
+He has taught in the MBA programs of The Acton School of Business, Babson College and The University of Texas at Austin and is the recipient of numerous teaching awards.

-Dr. Adams is the author of A Good Hard Kick in the Ass: Basic Training for Entrepreneurs (Random House/Crown, 2002), If You Build It Will They Come?
+He is the author of A Good Hard Kick in the Ass: Basic Training for Entrepreneurs (Random House/Crown, 2002), If You Build It Will They Come?
 Three Steps to Test and Validate Any Market Opportunity (Wiley, 2010) and is co-author of New Venture Creation: Entrepreneurship for the 21st Century (McGraw-Hill, 2011).

 He provides expert testimony on technology related business issues and has consulted on economic development and early stage company investment and its impact on economies for governments including Canada, Chile, Costa Rica, India, Malaysia, New Zealand and Thailand.
 In the United States he has advised the White House and the Department of Commerce.

-Dr. Adams is a Fellow at the IC2 Institute; a University of Texas based foundation that runs the Austin Technology Incubator and has held visiting professor positions at the University of Auckland, Thammasat University and the University of Manitoba.
+Adams is a Fellow at the IC2 Institute; a University of Texas based foundation that runs the Austin Technology Incubator and has held visiting professor positions at the University of Auckland, Thammasat University and the University of Manitoba.
 He is a former collegiate rower, an avid downhill skier and lives in Austin, Texas.